franrubio/terraform_example/README.md

 Running `terraform apply` on this configuration, it will automatically output the public IP address of the load balancer.
+After terraform apply command, you need to put the ID of Google Cloud Project: verdant-sprite-170019

 After your instance registers, the LB should respond with a simple header:

 ```html